Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their

 It is a requirement that we identify the key barriers to success for their disadvantaged children.
 We must also demonstrate how the Pupil Premium spending plan is linked to these barriers.

-Our Pupil Premium lead and Designated Teacher for Looked After Children is Mrs Amy Cooper.
-For Autumn 2022, our Governor responsible for our Pupil Premium and Looked After Children is Mr Brian Roe.
+Our Pupil Premium lead and Designated Teacher for Looked After Children is Mrs Liz Kennedy.
+Our Governor responsible for our Pupil Premium and Looked After Children is Mr Brian Roe.

 At Crestwood Park, we believe there is no such thing as a typical 'pupil premium child'.
 We believe that each child must be treated on an individual basis and the support given must be tailored to met their needs.

-Our Pupil premium Strategy sits alongside our School Improvement Plan and if you read both documents you will see many overlaps and commonalities.
+Our Pupil premium Strategy sits alongside our School Improvement Plan.
 This is because we see our Pupil Premium strategy as part of our whole school aim and ethos; it is not a 'bolt on' plan but instead an aspect of our ultimate aim to provide the very best educational experience for ALL the children in our community.